d2l-ai/d2l-en/chapter_multilayer-perceptrons/environment.md

 Note however, that we only need features $\mathbf{x} \sim p(\mathbf{x})$;
 we do not need to access labels $y \sim p(y)$.

+In this case, there exists a very effective approach that will give almost as good results as the original: logistic regression, which is a special case of softmax regression (see :numref:`sec_softmax`) for binary classification.
+This is all that is needed to compute estimated probability ratios.
+We learn a classifier to distinguish between data drawn from $p(\mathbf{x})$ and data drawn from $q(\mathbf{x})$.
+If it is impossible to distinguish between the two distributions then it means that the associated instances are equally likely to come from either one of the two distributions.
+On the other hand, any instances that can be well discriminated should be significantly overweighted or underweighted accordingly.

 For simplicity's sake assume that we have an equal number of instances from both distributions